shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 ### Ryo Hayami (Nagoya University) {#hayami}

-Title:dg symplectic geoemetry and (higher) Poisson vertex algebras
+Title: dg symplectic geoemetry and (higher) Poisson vertex algebras

 Abstract: One-to-one correspondence between Courant-Dorfman algebras and Poisson vertex algebras can be seen as an algebraic generalization of